albertarielw/CS3103/readme.md

 python main.py
 ```

 The script will start retrieving pages from the URLs and the result in the form of `id::url;;ip_address;;ip_address_geolocation;;response_time` will be added into `database.txt`.
 Additionally, a json file named `analysis.json` will be created that contains keyword analysis of the html files found so far.
-To interpret the result, read the content below.

 #### Configuring the web crawler
 To configure the crawler, go to `main.py` and change the following variables.